YujieMo/HG-Adapter/README.md

-# SelHG-Adapter: Improving Pre-Trained Heterogeneous Graph Neural Networks with Dual Adapters
+# HG-Adapter: Improving Pre-Trained Heterogeneous Graph Neural Networks with Dual Adapters

 This repository contains the reference code for the manuscript ``HG-Adapter: Improving Pre-Trained Heterogeneous Graph Neural Networks with Dual Adapters"